-The Regional Board has indicated that many of the potential responsible parties issued Draft CAOs will work together to prepare a remedial action feasibility study.
+The RWQCB has indicated that many of the potential responsible parties issued Draft CAOs will work together to prepare a remedial action feasibility study.
 Discussions among those parties are ongoing to resolve details about how to proceed with that work.
+Many of the parties are also pursuing various grant funding opportunities to develop a remediation strategy that is long term, regional, and mutually beneficial to the Chino Basin.
+This includes the existing applications submitted to the United States Bureau of Reclamation.